dancer1325/prometheus/docs/querying/api.md

         "status": "success" | "error",
         "data": <data>,

+        // OPTIONAL
-        // Only set if status is "error".
-The data field may still hold
+        //    if status == "error"
-        // additional data.
         "errorType": "<string>",
         "error": "<string>",

         // OPTIONAL
-        // if there were warnings | execute the request -> appear
+        //    if there were warnings | execute the request
         // NOT interrupt request execution
         "warnings": ["<string>"],

         // OPTIONAL
-        // if there were info-level annotations | execute the request -> appear "infos": ["<string>"]
+        //    if there were info-level annotations | execute the request "infos": ["<string>"]
       }
       ```
-  * 's format
-    * JSON
   * 's status code -- `status` --
     * if
       * succeed ->  == `2xx`